k0001/k0001.github.com/articles/opaleye-sot.md

 We want to treat each table as a completely different entity and have the type-checker help us enforce it so that not even tables that have the same shape can be accidentally confused.
-But, as different as these tables might be, we want to be able to work with all of them in an uniform and lightweight manner.
+But, as different as these tables might be, we want to be able to work with all of them in a uniform and lightweight manner.
 Accomplishing all of this will be our goal.

-In PostgreSQL, each table can be uniquely identified by its name and the name of the schema it belongs.
+In PostgreSQL each table can be uniquely identified by its name and the name of the schema it belongs to.
 These are just strings, and we already know that strings can exists at the type-level in the form of `Symbol`.
 For our `user` table we can say that `"user" :: Symbol` is its name, and that `"public" :: Symbol` is the name of its schema.
 With this in mind we can restrict the type-level list of